Classical symmetry enriched topological orders and distinct monopole charges for dipole-octupole spin ices

-\emph{Acknowledgment.}---We acknowledge S\'{e}amus Davis for conversation.
-This work is supported by NSFC with Grants No.92565110 and No.12574061, and by the Ministry of Science and Technology of China with Grants No.~2021YFA1400300.
+{\emph{Acknowledgment.}}---We acknowledge S\'{e}amus Davis for useful discussions.
+This work is supported by the National Natural Science Foundation of China (Grants No.~92565110 and No.~12574061) and by the Ministry of Science and Technology of China (Grant No.~2021YFA1400300).

 \onecolumngrid

 {S\arabic{equation}} { \Roman{section}} {S\arabic{equation}} {S\Roman{section}} {S\Roman{section}.\arabic{subsection}} {S\arabic{figure}} {S\arabic{figure}} {\arabic{table}} {S\arabic{table}} [1]{[S#1]} [1]{#1}